devring/medical_data_pipeline/README.md

 # Data Pipeline implementation for ingesting medical records to SQL Tables

 ## Objective
-The main objective of this project is ingest Pipe Delimited Files into MySql Tables.
+The main objective of this project is to ingest Pipe Delimited Files into MySql Tables.

 ## Data
 The Pipe Delimited Files contain data of Cutomer Records from a Hospital.